|

 (Fortunately, the local CESO office was within a block of my apartment and

-Mikayel Baghramyan, the local representative, thoughtfully provided me a key.)
+Mikayel Baghramyan, the local representative, thoughtfully provided me a key;

-Mikayel also loaned my a camera
+Mikayel also loaned me a camera

 - hence the photos.